Kate Mosse on her favourite novels and what makes a good story

 As a bestselling historical fiction novelist and the co-founder of the Women’s Prize for Fiction, Kate Mosse knows a thing or two about writing – and reading – great novels.
 The Burning Chambers, the first novel in Kate’s historical fiction series of the same name, was a Sunday Times number one bestseller, and the second book in the series, The City of Tears has just published to great acclaim.
 Lucy Foley, author of The Hunting Party, called it ‘a gorgeously written, utterly absorbing epic.’
 We asked Kate what makes a good story, and which novels she returns to again and again.

-If you love historical fiction, don’t miss our edit of the best historical fiction of all time.
+If you love Kate Mosse's books, discover more about The Burning Chambers series, here, and don’t miss our edit of the best historical fiction of all time.

 Kate Mosse’s tips for what makes a good story